ChimeHQ/ConcurrencyPlus/README.md

 This is a really small library with some type and extensions that may be useful when working with Swift's concurrency system.

 - A `TaskQueue` for queuing tasks in FIFO ordering
-- `CheckedContinuation` extensions for improved ergnomics
+- `CheckedContinuation` extensions for improved ergonomics
-- `Task` extensions for improved ergnomics when used to bridge to non-async code
+- `Task` extensions for improved ergonomics when used to bridge to non-async code
 - `NSXPCConnection` extensions for safe async integration
-- `MainActor.runUnsafely` to help work around incorrectly- or insufficently-annotated code not under your control
+- `MainActor.runUnsafely` to help work around incorrectly- or insufficiently-annotated code not under your control
 - `Async(Throwing)Subject` to make it easier to construct AsyncSequences from non-async code

 ## TaskQueue